NOAA-OCM/cmecs/CMECS_Catalog_v1.1.0/CMECS_Thesaurus_v1.1.0.md

 ### Substrate Class: Consolidated Biogenic Substrate

-Non-living, consolidated material formed by living biota that are greater than or equal to 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension and cover 50% or greater of the Biogenic Substrate surface.
+Non-living, consolidated material formed by living biota that are $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension and cover 50% or greater of the Biogenic Substrate surface.
 Examples include mounds, ridges, or pavements composed of calcium carbonate reef material generated by corals, cemented aggregations of shells and worm tubes, and very large woody particles.

 #### Substrate Subclass: Reef Substrate

-> Consolidated Biogenic Substrate area that is greater than or equal to > 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate > class Consolidated Mineral Substrate) in any dimension, that covers > 50% or greater of the Biogenic Substrate surface, and is formed by > living, reef-building biota such as scleratinian corals, molluscs, and > worms.
+> Consolidated Biogenic Substrate area that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is formed by living, reef-building biota such as scleratinian corals, molluscs, and worms.

 ##### Substrate Group: Coral Reef

-> Consolidated substrate that is formed and dominated by living or > non-living hard coral reefs (bioherms).
-The material may be intact > coral skeletons in relatively intact condition or may be formed from > the agglomeration of coral rubble/hash or other particles into a fixed > non-mobile surface.
+> Consolidated substrate that is formed and dominated by living or non-living hard coral reefs (bioherms).
+The material may be intact coral skeletons in relatively intact condition or may be formed from the agglomeration of coral rubble/hash or other particles into a fixed non-mobile surface.

 ##### Substrate Group: Rhodolith Reef

-> Consolidated Biogenic Substrate area that is greater than or equal to > 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate > class Consolidated Mineral Substrate) in any dimension, that covers > 50% or greater of the Biogenic Substrate surface, and is dominated by > rhodoliths.
+> Consolidated Biogenic Substrate area that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is dominated by rhodoliths.

 ##### Substrate Group: Shell Reef

-> Consolidated Biogenic Substrate area that is greater than or equal to > 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate > class Consolidated Mineral Substrate) in any dimension, that covers > 50% or greater of the Biogenic Substrate surface, and is dominated by > non-living cemented, conglomerated, or otherwise self-adhered shell > reefs.
+> Consolidated Biogenic Substrate area that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is dominated by non-living cemented, conglomerated, or otherwise self-adhered shell reefs.

 ###### Substrate Subgroup: Coquina Reef

-> Consolidated Biogenic Substrate area that is greater than or equal to > 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate > class Consolidated Mineral Substrate) in any dimension, that covers > 50% or greater of the Biogenic Substrate surface, and is dominated by > Shell Reef primarily composed of cemented or conglomerated Coquina > shells.
+> Consolidated Biogenic Substrate area that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is dominated by Shell Reef primarily composed of cemented or conglomerated Coquina shells.

 ###### Substrate Subgroup: Crepidula Reef

-> Consolidated Biogenic Substrate area that is greater than or equal to > 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate > class Consolidated Mineral Substrate) in any dimension, that covers > 50% or greater of the Biogenic Substrate surface, and is dominated by > Shell Reef primarily composed of conglomerated Crepidula shells.
-While > Crepidula are slowly mobile and do not cement their shells, the > gregarious settlement of their larvae on conspecifics (Zhao and Qian > 2002) can lead to very dense accumulations with a flat, reef-like > texture as live shells build over dead shells.
+> Consolidated Biogenic Substrate area that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is dominated by Shell Reef primarily composed of conglomerated Crepidula shells.
+While Crepidula are slowly mobile and do not cement their shells, the gregarious settlement of their larvae on conspecifics (Zhao and Qian > 2002) can lead to very dense accumulations with a flat, reef-like texture as live shells build over dead shells.

 ###### Substrate Subgroup: Mussel Reef

-> Consolidated Biogenic Substrate area that is greater than or equal to > 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate > class Consolidated Mineral Substrate) in any dimension, that covers > 50% or greater of the Biogenic Substrate surface, and is dominated by > Shell Reef primarily composed of self-adhered or conglomerated mussel > shells.
+> Consolidated Biogenic Substrate area that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is dominated by Shell Reef primarily composed of self-adhered or conglomerated mussel shells.

 ###### Substrate Subgroup: Oyster Reef

-> Consolidated Biogenic Substrate area that is greater than or equal to > 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate > class Consolidated Mineral Substrate) in any dimension, that covers > 50% or greater of the Biogenic Substrate surface, and is dominated by > Shell Reef primarily composed of cemented or conglomerated oyster > shells that form a stable substrate surface.
+> Consolidated Biogenic Substrate area that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is dominated by Shell Reef primarily composed of cemented or conglomerated oyster shells that form a stable substrate surface.

 ##### Substrate Group: Worm Reef

-> Consolidated Biogenic Substrate area that is greater than or equal to > 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate > class Consolidated Mineral Substrate) in any dimension, that covers > 50% or greater of the Biogenic Substrate surface, and is dominated by > cemented or conglomerated calcareous or sandy tubes of polychaetes or > other worm-like fauna.
+> Consolidated Biogenic Substrate area that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is dominated by cemented or conglomerated calcareous or sandy tubes of polychaetes or other worm-like fauna.

 ###### Substrate Subgroup: Sabellariid Reef

-> Consolidated Biogenic Substrate area that is greater than or equal to > 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate > class Consolidated Mineral Substrate) in any dimension, that covers > 50% or greater of the Biogenic Substrate surface, and is dominated by > Worm Reef primarily composed of cemented mineral-based or shell-based > sabellariid worm tubes.
+> Consolidated Biogenic Substrate area that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is dominated by Worm Reef primarily composed of cemented mineral-based or shell-based sabellariid worm tubes.

 ###### Substrate Subgroup: Serpulid Reef

-> Consolidated Biogenic Substrate area that is greater than or equal to > 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate > class Consolidated Mineral Substrate) in any dimension, that covers > 50% or greater of the Biogenic Substrate surface, and is dominated by > Worm Reef that is primarily composed of cemented or conglomerated > calcareous serpulid worm tubes.
+> Consolidated Biogenic Substrate area that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is dominated by Worm Reef that is primarily composed of cemented or conglomerated calcareous serpulid worm tubes.

 #### Substrate Subclass: Very Large Wood

-> Consolidated Biogenic Substrate that is greater than or equal to 4.0 > meters (4,096 millimeters, equivalent to the Geologic Substrate class > Consolidated Mineral Substrate) in any dimension, and is composed of > non-living, very large wood fragments that cover 50% or greater of the > Biogenic Substrate surface.
-These include rooted, partially buried, > and sunken intact non-living woody plant structures, such as remnant > trunks, branches, roots, and root networks.
+> Consolidated Biogenic Substrate that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, and is composed of on-living, very large wood fragments that cover 50% or greater of the Biogenic Substrate surface.
+These include rooted, partially buried, and sunken intact non-living woody plant structures, such as remnant trunks, branches, roots, and root networks.

 ##### Substrate Group: Very Large Trunk or Root Substrate

-> Consolidated Biogenic Substrate that is greater than or equal to 4.0 > meters (4,096 millimeters, equivalent to the Geologic Substrate class > Consolidated Mineral Substrate) in any dimension, that covers 50% or > greater of the Biogenic Substrate surface, and is composed of > non-living trees, trunks, branches, roots, or root structures.
+> Consolidated Biogenic Substrate that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is composed of non-living trees, trunks, branches, roots, or root structures.

 ###### Substrate Subgroup: Tree

-> Consolidated Biogenic Substrate that is greater than or equal to 4.0 > meters (4,096 millimeters, equivalent to the Geologic Substrate class > Consolidated Mineral Substrate) in any dimension, that covers 50% or > greater of the Biogenic Substrate surface, and is composed of > non-living trees.
+> Consolidated Biogenic Substrate that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is composed of non-living trees.

 ###### Substrate Subgroup: Very Large Trunk or Branch

-> Consolidated Biogenic Substrate that is greater than or equal to 4.0 > meters (4,096 millimeters, equivalent to the Geologic Substrate class > Consolidated Mineral Substrate) in any dimension, that covers 50% or > greater of the Biogenic Substrate surface, and is composed of > non-living, very large branches.
+> Consolidated Biogenic Substrate that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is composed of non-living, very large branches.

 ###### Substrate Subgroup: Very Large Wood Fragment

-> Consolidated Biogenic Substrate that is greater than or equal to 4.0 > meters (4,096 millimeters, equivalent to the Geologic Substrate class > Consolidated Mineral Substrate) in any dimension, that covers 50% or > greater of the Biogenic Substrate surface, and is composed of > non-living, very large wood fragments.
+> Consolidated Biogenic Substrate that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is composed of non-living, very large wood fragments.

 ###### Substrate Subgroup: Very Large Root or Root Network

-> Consolidated Biogenic Substrate that is greater than or equal to 4.0 > meters (4,096 millimeters, equivalent to the Geologic Substrate class > Consolidated Mineral Substrate) in any dimension, that covers 50% or > greater of the Biogenic Substrate surface, and is composed of > non-living, very large roots, root balls, or root networks.
+> Consolidated Biogenic Substrate that is $$\geq$$ 4.0 meters (4,096 millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is composed of non-living, very large roots, root balls, or root networks.

 #### Substrate Subclass: Biogenic Pavement

-> Consolidated Biogenic Substrate that is a relatively flat, continuous > area of solid substrate greater than or equal to 4.0 meters (4,096 > millimeters, equivalent to the Geologic Substrate class Consolidated > Mineral Substrate) in any dimension, that covers 50% or greater of the > Biogenic Substrate surface, and is composed of low-relief carbonate > deposits formed by the cemented, remnant skeletons and tests of living > biota.
+> Consolidated Biogenic Substrate that is a relatively flat, continuous area of solid substrate greater than or equal to 4.0 meters (4,096 > millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is composed of low-relief carbonate deposits formed by the cemented, remnant skeletons and tests of living biota.

 ##### Substrate Group: Coralline Pavement

-> Consolidated Biogenic Substrate that is a relatively flat, continuous > area of solid substrate greater than or equal to 4.0 meters (4,096 > millimeters, equivalent to the Geologic Substrate class Consolidated > Mineral Substrate) in any dimension, that covers 50% or greater of the > Biogenic Substrate surface, and is composed of carbonate deposits > formed by the cemented, remnant skeletons of corals.
+> Consolidated Biogenic Substrate that is a relatively flat, continuous area of solid substrate greater than or equal to 4.0 meters (4,096 > millimeters, equivalent to the Geologic Substrate class Consolidated Mineral Substrate) in any dimension, that covers 50% or greater of the Biogenic Substrate surface, and is composed of carbonate deposits formed by the cemented, remnant skeletons of corals.

 ### Substrate Class: Coarse Unconsolidated Biogenic Substrate